Please review the following guidelines prior to sending digital files for best results for

 Minimum Sizes

-For Colors: In digital files, colors must be created and assigned in the manner in which they will print.
+Colors: In digital files, colors must be created and assigned in the manner in which they will print.

 Providing a High Resolution PDF - CMYK